JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 A bunch of old ladies gathered for old ladies, doesn't that sound good?

 After the team was formed, we had a brainstorming session to select topics that fit the theme of 'Jeju Island', 'Cloud', and 'Aging'.
 However, it was not easy to select services that fit the theme.
-We couldn't fundamentally solve the social problem of aging, so we decided to develop a service that could alleviate or solve problems caused by aging.
+We couldn't fundamentally solve the social problem of aging, so we decided to develop a service that could alleviate or solve the problems caused by aging.

 However, we ended up at the beer party at 6pm with no good ideas.